SaleemLab/si_lab/README.md

 >d-prime, in principal, gives you an estimate of the false positive rate for each unit.
 However, more work is required to validate this.

+**Nearest-neighbors hit rate**: Nearest-neighbors hit rate is another PC-based quality metric.
+It's derived from the 'isolation' metric originally reported in Chung, Magland et al. (2017).
+This metric looks at the PCs for one unit and calculates the fraction of their nearest neighbors that fall within the same cluster.
+If a unit is highly contaminated, then many of the closest spikes will come from other units.
+Nearest-neighbors hit rate is nice because it always falls between 0 and 1, making it straightforward to compare across different datasets.

+>How it can be biased
+>
+>Like the other PC-based metrics, nn_hit_rate can be negatively impacted by electrode drift.
+>
+>How it should be used
+>
+>nn_hit_rate is a nice proxy for overall cluster quality, but should be used in conjunction with other metrics that measure missing spikes or contamination rate more directly.

+**Silhouette score** : Gives the ratio between the cohesiveness of a cluster and its separation from other clusters.
+Values for silhouette score range from -1 to 1.

+>Expectation and use
+>
+>A good clustering with well separated and compact clusters will have a silhouette score close to 1.
+A low silhouette score (close to -1) indicates a poorly isolated cluster (both type I and type II error).
+SpikeInterface provides access to both implementations of >silhouette score.
+>
+>To reduce complexity the default implementation in SpikeInterface is to use the simplified silhouette score.
+This can be changes by switching the silhouette method to either ‘full’ (the Rousseeuw implementation) or (‘simplified’, ‘full’) for both methods when entering >the qm_params parameter.

+**Sliding refractory period violations** : Compute maximum allowed refractory period violations for all possible refractory periods in recording.
+Bins of 0.25ms are used in the [IBL] implementation.
+For each bin, this maximum value is compared with that observed in the recording.
+In the [IBL] implementation, a threshold is imposed and a binary value returned (based on whether the unit ‘passes’ the metric).
+The SpikeInterface implementation, instead, returns the minimum contamination with at least 90% confidence.
+This contamination value is between 0 and 1.

+>Expectation and use
+>
+>Similar to the ISI violations metric, this metric quantifies the number of refractory period violations seen in the recording of the unit.
+This is an estimate of the false positive rate.
+A high number of violations indicates contamination, so a low value is expected >for high quality units.

+**amplitude CV (coefficient of variation)** : a measure of the amplitude variability.
+It is computed as the ratio between the standard deviation and the amplitude mean.
+To obtain a better estimate of this measure, it is first computed separately for several temporal bins.
+Out of these values, the median and the range (percentile distance, by default between the 5th and 95th percentiles) are computed.

+>Expectation and use
+>
+>The amplitude CV median is expected to be relatively low for well-isolated units, indicating a “stereotypical” spike shape.
+>
+>The amplitude CV range can be high in the presence of noise contamination, due to amplitude outliers like in the example below.

+**Amplitude median** : Geometric median amplitude is computed in the log domain.
+The metric is then converted back to original units.

+>Expectation and use
+>
+>A larger value (larger signal) indicates a better unit.

+**Firing range** : The firing range indicates the dispersion of the firing rate of a unit across the recording.
+It is computed by taking the difference between the 95th percentile’s firing rate and the 5th percentile’s firing rate computed over short time bins (e.g. 10 s).

+>Expectation and use
+>
+>Very high levels of firing ranges, outside of a physiological range, might indicate noise contamination.

+**L-ratio** : The Mahalanobis distance and chi-squared inverse cdf (given the assumption that the spikes in the cluster distribute normally in each dimension) are used to find the probability of cluster membership for each spike.
+L-ratio uses 4 principal components (PCs) for each tetrode channel (the first being energy, the square root of the sum of squares of each sample in the waveform, followed by the first 3 PCs of the energy normalised waveform).
+This yields spikes which are each represented as a point in 16 dimensional space.

+>Expectation and use
+>
+>Since this metric identifies unit separation, a high value indicates a highly contaminated unit (type I error) ([Schmitzer-Torbert] et al.).
+[Jackson] et al. suggests that this measure is also correlated with type II errors (although more strongly with type I errors).
+>
+>A well separated unit should have a low L-ratio ([Schmitzer-Torbert] et al.).

+**Standard Deviation (SD) ratio** : All spikes from the same neuron should have the same shape.
+This means that at the peak of the spike, the standard deviation of the voltage should be the same as that of noise.
+If spikes from multiple neurons are grouped into a single unit, the standard deviation of spike amplitudes would likely be increased.

+>Expectation and use
+>
+>For a unit representing a single neuron, this metric should return a value close to one.
+However for units that are contaminated, the value can be significantly higher.

+**Synchrony Metrics* : This function is providing a metric for the presence of synchronous spiking events across multiple spike trains.

+The complexity is used to characterize synchronous events within the same spike train and across different spike trains.
+This way synchronous events can be found both in multi-unit and single-unit spike trains.
+Complexity is calculated by counting the number of spikes (i.e. non-empty bins) that occur at the same sample index, within and across spike trains.

+Synchrony metrics can be computed for different synchrony sizes (>1), defining the number of simultaneous spikes to count.

+>Expectation and use
+>
+>A larger value indicates a higher synchrony of the respective spike train with the other spike trains.
+Larger values, especially for larger sizes, indicate a higher probability of noisy spikes in spike trains.

+**Drift metrics (drift_ptp, drift_std, drift_mad)** :
+Geometric positions and times of spikes within the cluster are estimated.
+Over the duration of the recording, the drift observed in positions of spikes is calculated in intervals, with respect to the overall median positions over the entire recording.
+These are referred to as “drift signals”.

+The drift_ptp is the peak-to-peak of the drift signal for each unit.

+The drift_std is the standard deviation of the drift signal for each unit.

+The drift_mad is the median absolute deviation of the drift signal for each unit.

+The SpikeInterface implementation differes from the original Allen because it uses spike location estimates (using compute_spike_locations() - either center of mass or monopolar triangulation), instead of the center of mass of the first PC projection.
+In addition the Allen Institute implementation assumes linear and equally spaced arrangement of channels.

+Finally, the original “cumulative_drift” and “max_drift” metrics have been refactored/modified for the following reasons:

+“max_drift” is calculated with the peak-to-peak, so it’s been renamed “drift_ptp”

+“cumulative_drift” sums the absolute value of the drift signal for each interval.
+This makes it very sensitive to the number of bins (and hence the recording duration)!
+The “drift_std” and “drift_mad”, instead, are measures of the dispersion of the drift signal and are insensitive to the recording duration.

+>Expectation and use
+>
+>Drift metrics represents how much, in um, a unit has moved over the recording.
+Larger values indicate more “drifty” units, possibly of lower quality.